 AFSCME filed a complaint alleging that Respondents committed a prohibited practice by not bargaining in good faith, when it unilaterally changed the employees' shifts during an organizing campaign and by making the unilateral change, Respondents failed to maintain the status quo.
 The Board first held that, with respect to State employees, the duty to bargain does not arise until the Board designates an exclusive representative.
 The Board explained the standards used by the National Labor Relations Board, is based its ruling on the plain and unambiguous language of SB 135, passed in 2019 and now codified in NRS 288.
-Based on this the Board did not find a violation of NRS 288.620(1)(b) and derivatively NRS 288.270(1)(a).
-However, the Board did find a violation of employees in the exercise of protected activity, along with Respondents failing to justify the action with a substantial and legitimate business reason that outweighed those rights.
+Based on this the Board did not find a violation of NRS 288.620(1)(b) and derivatively NRS

+288.270(1)(a).
+However, the Board did find a violation of employees' NRS 288.500 rights and that such violation interfered, restrained, or coerced employees in the exercise of protected activity, along with Respondents failing to justify the action with a substantial and legitimate business reason that outweighed those rights.
 The Board thus found in favor of Complainant in part.